 Students will train in one of the busiest air traffic corridors in the world and gain the skills, knowledge and experience required to operate in congested airspace.
 Our challenging training environment makes CCBC graduates particularly attractive to airline and corporate pilot employers.
 Hiring prospects for pilots in the US has been at an all-time high over the past two years.
 The long forecast pilot shortage here so if you are interested in flying professionally, this is the time to start your training!

-Please see the CCBC Flight Training Guide and Flight Training Handbook for details on our Flight Training degree and certificate programs, course descriptions, admissions, financial aid, VA Benefits and transfer options.
-Students should be aware that additional flight training costs apply.
+Please review the Flight Training Guide and Flight Training Handbook for details on our Flight Training degree and certificate programs, course descriptions, admissions, financial aid, VA Benefits and transfer options.
+Students should be aware that additional flight training costs may apply.

 Professional Pilot, Airplane A.A.S.

 - Professional Pilot, Unmanned Aircraft Systems, A.A.S.

 How to apply to the Flight Training program

 - Read through the CCBC Flight Training Guide and the Flight Training Handbook.

 - Once accepted, take the placement tests for math, English & reading (students with prior college experience are exempt).

 - Meet with an academic advisor to evaluate your transcripts and determine what general education courses will transfer.
 Please see the aviation program transfer guidelines for information on what courses will transfer and how to get credit for FAA pilot certificates.